jeog/TOSDataBridge/README.md

     - [x86|x64] : the version to build (required)
     - [admin] : does your TOS platform require elevation? (optional)
-    - [session] : override the service's attempt to determine the session id when exiting from session-0 isolation (this may be necessary with remote access, e.x an EC2 instance; tos-databridge-engine.exe[] session id must match ThinkOrSwim's) (optional)
+    - [session] : override the service's attempt to determine the session id when exiting from session-0 isolation.
+MOST USERS SHOULDN'T WORRY ABOUT THIS unless they plan to run in a non-standard environment (e.g an EC2 instance).
+The tos-databridge-engine.exe[] binary needs to run in the same session as the ThinkOrSwim platform. (optional)

     ##### Python Wrapper (optional)
     ```